yzcjtr/GeoNet/README.md

 ```

 ## Acknowledgements
-We thank [Tinghui Zhou](https://github.com/tinghuiz/SfMLearner) and [Clément Godard](https://github.com/mrharicot/monodepth) for their great work and repo.
+We thank [Tinghui Zhou](https://github.com/tinghuiz/SfMLearner) and [Clément Godard](https://github.com/mrharicot/monodepth) for their great works and repos.

 ## Reference
 If you find our work useful in your research please consider citing our paper: